zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 * **Key** – This is the key of the linked Jira project and clicking it will take you to the Jira project page.
 * Unlink button – By clicking **⨉**, you can unlink this Jira project from your portfolio.

+After a Jira project is linked to your portfolio, you can [link epics from this Jira project to initiatives](/developerportal/portfolio-management/initiatives-overview/#link-epic-from-jira-project) in your portfolio.

 ## Unlinking a Jira Project

 {{% alert color="warning" %}}